WittsMei/Hubspot-Sales-Analysis/README.md

 #### Plan Platform Type
 - In September 2022, HubSpot’s Enterprise plans experienced a remarkable spike, reaching a record high of $3.35 million in monthly bookings.
 However, this momentum sharply declined, with bookings dropping to nearly their lowest point of $2.31 million by June 2023 during the two-year period.
 - Starters and Professionals plans exhibited significant volatility from summer 2022 to fall 2023.
-This fluctuation warrants an investigation to determine whether there are underlying issues with the products themselves or if a new competitor has entered the market, potentially impacting the performance of these plans.
+This fluctuation warrants investigation to determine whether the issues stem from the products themselves or if post-pandemic shifts in business priorities and digital strategies are affecting their performance.

 #### Plan Period
 - Yearly plans make up around 70% of the bookings but have exhibited a significant drop-off towards September 2023, which was more than four times the drop-off observed in monthly plans.